-Subjects available are:
+Subjects available and compulsory subjects:

-COMPULSORY SUBJECTS English (First Language) English Literature Co-ordinated Science Mathematics Vietnamese (for Vietnamese passport holders only) Core PE Wellbeing OPTIONS SUBJECTS Art Business Studies Computer Science Design Technology Drama Economics Geography History ICT MFL: Chinese, French or Spanish PE IGCSE Separate Sciences
+COMPULSORY SUBJECTS English (First Language) English Literature Co-ordinated Science Mathematics Vietnamese (for Vietnamese passport holders only) Core PE (no IGCSE) Wellbeing (no IGCSE) OPTIONS SUBJECTS Art Business Studies Computer Science Design Technology Information & Communications Technology (ICT) Music MFL: Chinese, French or Spanish Drama Economics Geography History PE IGCSE Separate Sciences Biology Chemistry Physics

-NON-ENGLISH NATIVE LANGUAGE EXAMINATIONS
+NON-ENGLISH NATIVE LANGUAGE EXAMINATIONSt

 Students can also sit an IGCSE examination in their native (first) language such as Mandarin Chinese, German, French and Urdu.
 A home tutor should normally prepare the student.
 Syllabus content and past examination papers will be provided by the school.
-Students and parents will be informed of subject availability by letter in October 2023.
+Students and parents will be informed of subject availability by letter in October 2025.
 We encourage students to sit these examinations in Year 10.